Lekic/trace/app/views/documentation/_cultural.html.md

 ### Technical Issues

-Because of the different types of account restrictions, the only people who can exploit the system are admins to the system.
-Due to the nature of admins (Park rangers etc.) this kind of exploitation is highly unlikely.
+Because of the different types of account restrictions, the only people who can exploit the system are administrators to the system.
+Due to the nature of administrators (Park rangers etc.) this kind of exploitation is highly unlikely.

 ### Risks

 Hunting in Australia is already inhibited by reasonable strict laws, including requiring a permit from the game council.
 As of October 2012 a no-hunting program has been scheduled to begin in a number of national parks in Australia, which may inhibit the game culture.
 Should any hunters wish to find a place where they may hunt certain pests, the system could potentially be used to find places they exist in which are not covered by the new hunting laws.
-Furthermore, from a user’s perspective, if the staff reject the new system, it will be deprecated and result in a decrease in productivity.
+Furthermore, from a user's perspective, if the staff reject the new system, it will be deprecated and result in a decrease in productivity.